useflyyer/flyyer-docs/guides/javascript/gatsbyjs.md

 ```

 :::caution
-Make sure FlayyerAI is instanciated at build time or server-side, so your secret is not exposed on the client.
-You're invited to [contribute to this guide](https://github.com/flayyer/flayyer-docs/edit/main/guides/javascript/gatsbyjs.md) with your preferred method.
+Make sure Flyyer is instanciated at build time or server-side, so your secret is not exposed on the client.
+You're invited to [contribute to this guide](https://github.com/useflyyer/flyyer-docs/edit/main/guides/javascript/gatsbyjs.md) with your preferred method.
 :::